 Is chiropractic treatment possible after surgery?

 Probably.
 Your chiropractor has the training and experience to treat each patient as an individual.
 You will receive appropriate treatment and adjustments for your specific condition, while areas not suitable for treatment will be carefully avoided.
-Many chiropractors are able to offer post-surgical exercise, advice and rehabilitation.
+Many clinicians are able to offer post-surgical exercise, advice and rehabilitation.

 If you’re interested in booking an appointment, or would like more information about the clinic, please let us know your name and number and one of the team will call you back.